starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 ## 🧊 Freezes

 #### Game hangs at splash screen or black/transparent window after clicking 'Launch'
-- Make sure DXVK is enabled in Lutris' Runner options.
+- Make sure DXVK is installed.
+Use the [LUG Helper](https://github.com/starcitizen-lug/lug-helper) to install it
-- Try changing to a different DXVK version in the Lutris settings.
-Alternate DXVKs can be quickly installed using our [LUG Helper](https://github.com/starcitizen-lug/lug-helper).
 - Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.

 #### Launcher freezes within a few seconds of opening
-- Try using a different wine runner.
+- Try using a different wine runner
-- Alternatively, you can try changing "Prefer system libraries" to ON:
-  - Right click the game -> Configure -> System options -> Prefer system libraries

-#### Launcher hangs / stops responding / crashes with an "ASAR" error
-- Some people report the launcher hanging in combination with the Lutris runtime.
-If you are on Lutris, try toggling "Disable Lutris runtime" under "System options" of the Lutris game options.

 ***

 ## 🤪 Unexpected Behavior (sometimes also crashes)